nitkan7/nitkan7.github.io/_posts/2025-12-29-Why-forcing-an-index-may-be-bad.md

 ---
-title: "Why is SQL server using the wrong index for my query ?"
+title: "Why forcing an index for a query may not be that effective...?"
 date: 2025-12-29
 categories: [Index]
 tags: [index, page]     # TAG names should always be lowercase
-description: "Why forcing an index may not be that effective..."
+description: "Why it's bad to force anyone to do anything and how SQL server does the math behind the scenes while picking a way to do the things..."
 ---

 Okay...
 Let's play a game...
 I will show you a table, you predict the execution plan...